w40krocks/w40krocks/README.md

 - 🌱 I’m currently learning ...
 Godot, GDScript, C#
 - 💞️ I’m looking to collaborate on ... any project I can help on
 - 📫 How to reach me ...
 Email
-- ⚡ Fun fact: ... despite my username, I know very little about Warhammer40k
+- ⚡ Fun fact: ... despite my username, I don't know much about Warhammer 40k

 <!---
 w40krocks/w40krocks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.